Affordable Health Insurance

 What minimum health coverage does a plan have to include?

-Under Obamacare, a health insurance plan has to cover at least a certain portion of your costs for these services and items (often called "essential health benefits"):
+Under the Affordable Care Act, a health insurance plan has to cover at least a certain portion of your costs for these services and items (often called "essential health benefits"):

 Pregnancy, maternity, and newborn care